16th Century, 61 x 48 cm, oil on paper and canvas

 Anthropological Study

-Dr. Raoul Perrot, a distinguished anthropologist, has pioneered a revolutionary method for identifying sitters in paintings by studying the portrait.
-Through his expertise, we gain profound insights into Cellini's oeuvre, including the remarkable ability to unlock long-lost knowledge about Benvenuto Cellini's own face.
+Dr. Raoul Perrot, a distinguished forensic anthropologist, has pioneered a revolutionary method for identifying sitters in paintings by studying the portrait.
+Through his expertise, we gain profound insights into Cellini's oeuvre, including the remarkable ability to unlock long-lost knowledge about Benvenuto Cellini's face.

 2015